 Originally from Kansas, I have been a resident of West Virginia since 2005.
-I retired from the U.S. Army as a Colonel in May of 2018 and live in Princeton, West Virginia with my wife Shirley and my two dogs Buddy and Lady.
+I retired from the U.S. Army as a Colonel in May of 2018 and live in Princeton, West Virginia with my wife Shirley and my dog Buddy, we lost Lady November 3rd of 2021.

 My work experience spans over 34 years of Military Service in the U.S. Army.

 Civilian: I currently hold a Bachelor of Science Degree in Criminal Justice from Wichita State University, Wichita, Kansas and two master’s degrees; an MPA Degree in Criminal Justice from City University, Bellevue, WA, and a Master of Strategic Studies from the U.S. Army War College.

 Military: Airborne School, Air Assault School, Military Police Officer Basic and Advance Course, Combined Arms and Services Staff School, Command and General Staff Officers Course, and the U.S. Army War College.